DrPaulBrewer/meteor-satchat/README.md

 Beta version provides basic chat room and satellite location display.

-This app is written in an early version of the  [Meteor Javascript framework](http://www.meteor.com)
+This app is written in an early version of the  [Meteor Javascript framework](http://www.meteor.com).
+The Meteor libraries have been update to 2.x but the existing code has not been thoroughly tested.
+It seems to work, but there might be features that don't work.

 Contributions of code for features and patches are appreciated and will be mentioned in the CREDITS.